ArchitectSystematicTechnology/HyperNetVPNServer/README.md

 ***You should not see any red text*** in this process, if you do, stop now.

+This will generate service-level credentials, which are automatically managed by the toolkit and are encrypted with ansible-vault.
+These include the internal X509 PKI for TLS service authentication, a SSH PKI for hosts, and application credentials.

 ## 5. Consider comitting the generated credentials

-... to git, and pushing them to arepository.
+... to git, and pushing them to a repository.
+All auto-generated credentials are stored in the _credentials_dir_ - you will want to ensure that these are properly encrypted, checked into a git repository and kept private.
 The secret material is encrypted with ansible-vault, so it cannot be read without the access to the _.ansible_vault_pw_.
 If you commit these files, and push them to a respository, then you can share them with other admins, but be aware that these are secrets that should not be shared with anyone but trusted admins.
 If you gpg encrypted the _.ansible_vault_pw_, then that file is also encrypted and could also be committed.

 ## 6. Ensure SSH access
 Be sure you can ssh to the hosts as root with a public key that will not be prompting you for a password every time; you should have also verified and accepted the correct host key.